MoeQing-Network/MoeQing-Network-BIRD2-Config/README.md

 # MoeQing Network | AS138211

-The bird2 config for my network
+The bird2 config for MoeQing Network

 ## Internal Community: